j2store/userguide/product_layout.md

 Product Layout is a powerful feature that enables the user to customize the display options and descriptions of the product.
 In this section, you'll learn how to create and customize a product layout.

+>Note: Product layout works only with Joomla articles.
+If you use SEBLOD / Flexicontent / or any other catlog systems, then you may need to configure the product layouts using their menu items.

 ### Create a Product Layout
 To create a product layout, go to joomla control panel and click on the menu item **Menus -> Main Menu** as shown in the image below.